Modern YEAR FIFTEEN (Part 1)

 –Spider-Man & Batman: Disordered Minds

 This story serves as an in-canon prelude to the events that will soon follow in the upcoming DC vs Marvel Comics.[2]
 Universe-0 (the main DCU) and Universe-616 (the main Marvel U) have somehow temporarily overlapped in a freak anomaly—for what appears to be no apparent reason.
 In this issue, due to the anomaly, Batman and Marvel’s Spider-Man (Peter Parker) act as if they have always lived in the same world (which is certainly not the case).
 Batman captures Joker and sends him back to Arkham Asylum.
 After a radical new biotechnology chip is implanted in Joker’s dome, he supposedly is cured of all insane impulses!
 The same procedure is done to Spidey villain Carnage, with seemingly similar results.
 However, the quick fix is too good to be true.
 Carnage and Joker wreak havoc until the Caped Crusader and the Amazing Web Slinger bring them to justice.
 After shaking hands, the heroes swing away into the night.
 But what is this omniversial anomaly that is causing the DC and Marvel Multiverses to merge?
-We don’t learn in this issue, but in DC vs Marvel (up next) we’ll find out.
+We don’t learn in this issue, but we’ll find out in DC vs Marvel (up next).

 DC vs MARVEL